 ♥ Had my wedding earlier in the day…to give them a fighting chance.

 ♥ Turned the lights up a bit for important things like the first dance and the speeches.

 ♥ Most controversial of all, perhaps I should have held my wedding when the light was better and not in the winter.

 Sadly I only realised how important my wedding pictures were after the big day.
 I waited for months for images that I am now too embarrassed to show people!

 My parting words are these.
 If you can afford a professional wedding photographer then please please please spend as much as you can to get the best!
 These images mark the start of your family album and they can’t be easily redone.
 If you use a non ‘pro’, be sure to put some work in yourself, show an interest and consider the previous tips.
-Oh and finally, if your shooter is using a DSLR (and they have enough memory…RAW files average 28MB each) ask them to shoot and provide RAW images as well as JPEG (they can set their camera to do this automatically).
+Oh and finally, if your shooter is using a DSLR (and they have enough memory…RAW files average 28MB each) ask them to shoot RAW images as well as JPEG (they can set their camera to do this automatically).
 RAW files are much easier to correct in Photoshop afterwards if you do have problems with the images, plus you could always pay someone to edit the RAW files in the future when you have the budget for it.
 Just remember you’re still not going to get the same results as with photos that were shot by a skilled professional (you can’t polish a turd after all!) but the images may be able to be improved with some clever edits in Photoshop.

 My final words of advice are this, please be careful when choosing a friend or family member to shoot your wedding.
 If they do a bad job it could even ruin your relationship.
 It kind of did ours, and that makes me even more sad.

 If my words don’t convince you then take a look at my wedding photos!
 If you do recognise me…ssssshhhhh Mum’s the word!